 You also have the option of going with the EX-L. This trim takes the luxury even further by adding a power liftgate, sunroof, and leather upholstery.
 Nearing the top of the line is the Touring trim.
 This will add heat to your rear seats, roof rails, a Wi-Fi hotspot, and more speakers.
 The Elite trim sits at the top of the line and gives you a heated steering wheel, ventilated front seats, a wireless charging pad, and more.
-The brand-new Black Edition is built off of the Elite trim level and has the exact same features with the Black Edition new styling.
+The brand-new Black Edition is built off of the Elite trim level and has the exact same features as the Elite model.

 Certain specifications, prices and equipment data have been provided under license from Chrome Data Solutions (“Chrome Data”). © 2012 Chrome Data Solutions, LP.
 All Rights Reserved.
 This information is supplied for personal use only and may not be used for any commercial purpose whatsoever without the express written consent of Chrome Data.
 Chrome Data makes no guarantee or warranty, either express or implied, including without limitation any warranty of merchantability or fitness for particular purpose, with respect to the data presented here.
 All specifications, prices and equipment are subject to change without notice.

 Not Recommended = Feature not recommended according to manufacturer’s literature.